10 Best Beans For Pregnancy

 Garbanzo Beans

 Commonly known as chickpeas, garbanzo beans are a super healthy source of fiber, folate, potassium, protein, iron, magnesium, and more!
 Getting plenty of folate during pregnancy is essential for many reasons.
-These include building your baby’s brain and spinal cord, keeping your iron levels normal, and your energy up.
+These include building your baby’s brain and spinal cord, keeping your iron levels normal, and keeping your energy up.
 Chickpeas are a great source of naturally occurring folate, not folic acid, the synthetic form.
-Focusing on increasing your intake of folate before and during the early stages of pregnancy is ideal.
+Focusing on increasing your folate intake before and during the early stages of pregnancy is ideal.
+Outside of beans, one of the best sources of folate is dark green leafy vegetables like kale!

-Also, did you know that the safest hummus you can eat during pregnancy is homemade hummus?
+Also, did you know that homemade hummus is the safest hummus you can eat during pregnancy?
 It’s true!
 Use your garbanzo beans to try your hand at making your own hummus.
-Or, feel free to incorporate this bean into your diet by throwing them in your next salad or roasting them in the oven to make them a crispy little bite.
+You can incorporate this bean into your diet by throwing it in your next salad or roasting it in the oven to make it a crispy little bite.

 Soy Beans

-Consuming unprocessed soy like actual soybeans, tempeh, and natto during pregnancy can be a great way to get protein in for pregnant vegetarians.
-Soy may not be the right protein for you though as too much can potentially cause problems like too much of anything can do.
-Soybeans are considered a complete protein, another reason why they are excellent for vegetarians; they are also a good source of several nutrients like calcium, iron, potassium, and B vitamins like folate.
+During pregnancy, consuming unprocessed soy, such as soybeans, tempeh, and natto, can be a great way for pregnant vegetarians to get protein.
+However, too much soy may not be the right protein for you, as too much can potentially cause problems, like too much of anything.
+Soybeans are considered a complete protein, which is another reason they are excellent for vegetarians; they are also a good source of several nutrients like calcium, iron, potassium, and B vitamins like folate.
+Folate and iron are key to a baby’s brain development, as are omega-3 fatty acids.
+Unfortunately, you don’t get those from beans, but from fishYou are strongly encouraged to take an omega-3 supplement if you do not eat fish.
+Use the discount code RYANN at checkout.

 Tired of the same old, same old?
 Try your hand at some international cuisine!
 Incorporating soybeans into your diet is the perfect reason to whip up some curry, stir-fried rice, non-traditional hummus, or masala using these beans instead of meat.
-Or just keep it simple and order edamame as an appetizer next time you are dining out.
+Or keep it simple and order edamame as an appetizer next time you dine out.

 the prenatal nutrition library app